Something went wrong loading this image.

 Gregory J. Goff

 Currently, Mr. Goff is the Founder and President of G&S Energy, a newly formed company focused on creating businesses in the changing energy sector; Founder and President of GJG Development, a real estate development company and Executive Director of the GGoff Foundation.
-Mr. Goff retired as the executive vice chairman of Marathon Petroleum Corporation and executive vice chairman of Marathon Logistics LP, on December 31, 2019.
-Prior to joining Marathon Petroleum in October 2018 as a result of the strategic combination of Andeavor and Marathon, Mr. Goff was chairman, president, and chief executive officer of Andeavor and chairman and chief executive officer of the general partner for Andeavor Logistics LP.
-Mr. Goff earned a Bachelor of Science degree and a Master of Business Administration, both from the University of Utah.
+Mr. Goff is the chairman of the advisory board of the National Society for High School Scholars and also the Founder of the Goff Strategic Leadership Center at the University of Utah, where he earned a Bachelor of Science degree and a Master of Business Administration.

 NSHSS Co-founder Claes Nobel believed that youth are 100% of our future.
 Mr. Nobel encouraged all people to prescribe to “The Seven Rights,” a powerful remedy for Universal Peace, Environmental Sustainability, and Personal Happiness.